nodejs/node/doc/api/stream.markdown

 ### Event: 'readable'

 When there is data ready to be consumed, this event will fire.
-The number of bytes that are required to be considered "readable" depends on the `lowWaterMark` option set in the constructor.

 When this event emits, call the `read()` method to consume the data.